 Vinnie’s Pick: What

-A Way to Go!
-(1964)
+to Go!
+(1964) A Way

 I must confess to bending the rules slightly with this entry.
 This is undoubtedly a film that belongs to Shirley MacLaine.
 Like a housecat who graciously lets people live in their homes, Shirley allows several leading men to share the screen with her, and each time she makes them feel comfortable, like they're the only man in the world.
 Gene Kelly is the last of them, but it could be argued that his appearance is the grandest and most over the top.

 Shirley plays Louisa May Foster, a shy, unassuming girl who through no fault of her own, appears to be cursed.
 For every time she attempts to marry for love, her husbands seem to become bestowed with uncontrollable success.
 Everything goes their way, they become engrossed in their work, and it ends with them dying in progressively outlandish fashions, leaving her alone, and each time, exponentially wealthier.
 The film begins with her attempting to give all her money to the IRS in the form of a single check for 250 million dollars.
 She is met with doubt, and is sent to a psychiatrist (Bob Cummings) to whom she bares her tale of woe.